florentpoujol/Simpe-Hosted-Leaderboards/md/about.md

-# Leaderboard for CraftStudio games
+# Simple leaderboard hosting

-A simple leaderboard system in PHP that can work ("host") with multiple games (and not just [CraftStudio](http://craftstud.io) games.
+A simple (barebone) leaderboard system in PHP that can host leaderboards for multiple games (and not just [CraftStudio](http://craftstud.io) games).

 [Check out the readme over at the GitHub repo](https://github.com/florentpoujol/CraftStudio-Leaderboard) to learn more how to use it)